pS3ud0RAnD0m/burp-collaborator-bridge/README.md

 curl -s http://localhost:8090/interactions |jq '[ .[] |select(.new == true) ]'
 ```

 Note: This extension tracks historic interactions within memory.
-To clear interactions, reload the extension.
+To clear interactions, restart the API server or reload the extension.

 ## License